mirror/dd-wrt/src/router/curl/docs/cmdline-opts/write-out.md

 redirections.
 (Added in 7.12.3)

 ## `time_starttransfer`
-The time, in seconds, it took from the start until the first byte was received.
+The time, in seconds, it took from the start until the first byte is received.
 This includes time_pretransfer and also the time the server needed to calculate the result.